 We are exposed to certain market risks arising from transactions in the normal course of business, principally risks associated with foreign currency fluctuations and interest rates.
 We are exposed to foreign currency risk from the translation of foreign operations into U.S. dollars.
 Based on the relative size and nature of our foreign operations, we do not believe that a ten percent change in the value of foreign currencies relative to the U.S. dollar would have a material impact on our financial statements.

 Our primary exposure to market risk is interest rate risk associated with our debt instruments.
-See "Item 6.
+See "Item 7.
 Management's Discussion and Analysis of Financial Condition and Results of Operations" for further description of our debt instruments.
 The interest rate swap that we entered into with a financial institution on May 2, 2007 expired as of June 30, 2009 in accordance with the terms of the agreement.
-Prior to the expiration of the interest rate swap on June 30, 2009, the Company entered into an interest rate cap contract effective July 1, 2009, in order to mitigate the interest rate risk as required by the amended credit agreement.
-The interest rate cap contract is for a notional amount of \$51.0 million with a one-month LIBOR cap of 3.0 percent for a term of one year.
-See Note 13 to Consolidated Financial Statements in Part II, Item 8 of this report for additional information on the interest rate swap agreement and interest rate cap contract entered into by the Company.
-Excluding the effect of our interest rate swap agreement and interest rate cap contract, a 1 percent change in interest rates on variable rate debt would have resulted in interest expense fluctuating approximately \$1.0 million and \$1.4 million, respectively, during the year ended December 31, 2009 and 2008, respectively.
-Including the effect of our interest rate swap agreement and interest rate cap contract, a 1 percent change in interest rates on variable debt would have resulted in interest expense fluctuating approximately \$0.7 million and \$0.6 million during the year ended December 31, 2009 and 2008, respectively.
-However, given that our loan agreement has an interest rate floor (3.0 percent in the case of LIBOR), short-term rates would have to increase by approximately 250 basis points before it would impact us.
+Prior to the expiration of the interest rate swap on June 30, 2009, the Company entered into a one-year interest rate cap contract effective July 1, 2009, in order to mitigate the interest rate risk as required by the prior credit facility agreement.
+The interest rate cap contract was for a notional amount of \$51.0 million with a one-month LIBOR cap of 3.0 percent.
+The interest rate cap agreement expired on July 1, 2010.
+Prior to its expiration, the interest rate cap contract had the effect of capping the effective one month LIBOR rate at 3.0 percent.
+Following the expiration of the interest rate cap agreement, the fair value of the long-term debt effectively became subject to market interest rate volatility until such time that the credit facility was replaced with a new senior secured credit agreement on December 3, 2010.

+Under our new credit agreement and as of December 31, 2010, we had \$66.8 million in principal amount of variable-rate long-term debt outstanding, with a fair value of \$66.8 million based on the fact that the debt agreement had only been in place for twenty-nine days.
+Given the limited time outstanding during the last part of the year, it has been determined that the carrying value of the debt approximates its fair value.
+We have the option to determine the variable interest rate as the Eurodollar rate or the base rate (which is the highest of the bank's prime rate, one-half of 1.0 percent in excess of the overnight federal funds rate, and 1.0 percent in excess of the one-month Eurodollar rate), plus in each case, an applicable margin.
+Additionally, the new credit agreement required that we enter into, and maintain for at least three years, an interest rate hedge by March 2, 2011.
+Accordingly, we entered into an interest rate swap agreement on February 18, 2011, which is outlined more fully in this report in Note 14 to the Consolidated Financial Statements in Part II, Item 8.

+Excluding the effect of our interest rate swap agreement, a hypothetical 1.0 percent change in interest rates on variable rate debt would have resulted in interest expense fluctuating approximately \$0.7 million based on \$66.8 million of debt outstanding for any twelve month period.
+Including the effect of our interest rate swap agreement, a 1.0 percent change in interest rates on variable debt would have resulted in interest expense fluctuating approximately \$0.7 million based on \$66.8 million of debt outstanding for any twelve month period.

 We have not entered into any market risk sensitive instruments for trading purposes.